BAGHDAD NOTE

 The Wingatui grey turned up at Melbourne in 1970 and caused a big upset in the Cup

-1970 would be Baghdad Note's year, beginning with a 2nd at Wingatui in February, then defeating Pretentious in the Great Autumn Handicap at Riccarton, a third in the Gloaming and Waterloo Stakes at Trentham before winning the Mahora Stakes at Hastings and the Whyte Stakes back in Wellington.
+1970 would be Baghdad Note's year, beginning with a 2nd at Wingatui in February, then defeating PRETENTIOUS in the Great Autumn Handicap at Riccarton, a third in the Gloaming and Waterloo Stakes at Trentham before winning the Mahora Stakes at Hastings and the Whyte Stakes back in Wellington.
 A 2nd in the Palimentary Handicap in July would be one of his last runs in New Zealand.
-In October Baghdad Note would pull off a victory at Flemington in the Navy Day Handicap over 2400m then run 2nd to Beer Street in the Herbert Power at Caulfield.
-He now had the miles in his legs to take on the prestigious staying features.
+In October Baghdad Note would pull off a victory at Flemington in the Navy Day Handicap over 2400m, then run 2nd to BEER STREET in the Herbert Power at Caulfield.
+He now had the miles in his legs to take on the prestigious staying feature - the Melbourne Cup.

-Given most of his previous wins in New Zealand had been on wet tracks, Baghdad Note was dismissed before the 1970 Cup as a 'mud-lark'.
-Despite his solid dead-heat third in the Caulfield Cup, (won by the Tasmanian, Beer Street), and a fifth placing in the Mackinnon Stakes he was sent out by punters a 25/1 chance in the Melbourne Cup.
+Given most of his previous wins in New Zealand had been on wet tracks, Baghdad Note was dismissed before the 1970 Cup as predominantly a 'mudlark'.
+Despite his solid dead-heat third in the Caulfield Cup, (won by the Tasmanian, Beer Street), and a fifth placing in the Mackinnon Stakes, he was sent out by punters a 25/1 chance in the Melbourne Cup.
+Bart Cummings had VOLEUR favourite for the Melbourne Cup and he had MOOMBA FOX in the field to ensure the pace was on.
 A pinpoint ride from top Kiwi jockey Midge Didham showed just how very wrong that assessment was.
-He duly won the race over Vansittart by ¾ of a length in a time of 3:18.7, carrying 54kg and becoming just the third grey to win the race after Toryboy in 1865 and Hiraji in 1947.
+He duly won the race over VANSITTART by ¾ of a length in a time of 3:18.7, carrying 54kg and becoming just the third grey to win the race after TORYBOY in 1865 and HIRAJI in 1947.
 He was strapped by young New Zealander, David Newman.
+Ernie ‘Midge’ Didham, who rode a great race on the grey, had a grin from ear to ear as he trotted the horse back into the enclosure after the cup presentation.

 Baghdad Note's win is arguably the most impressive feat notched by a horse trained in the Wingatui and Taieri region.
 The area has contributed so much to Australasian thoroughbred racing that it was due reward when the cup was sent to the deep South courtesy of Baghdad Note's win.
 The whereabouts of the trophy won by Baghdad Note in 1970 is unknown.
 The Cup was stolen from the owner’s house in Dunedin.
-At the age of six Baghdad Note's best result was a 3rd to Gay Icarus in the 1971 Underwood Stakes.
-He would have 17 starts as a seven-year-old in the 1972/73 season.
-He would finish 13th in the Melbourne Cup won by Piping Lane.
+At the age of six Baghdad Note's best result was a 3rd to GAY ICARUS in the 1971 Underwood Stakes.
+He would have 17 starts as a seven-year-old in the 1972/73 season and finish 13th in the Melbourne Cup won by PIPING LANE.

 RACE RECORD - 64: 13-15-7